trannycyborg/SDx1/src/week2/readme.md

 [![edX](https://prod-edxapp.edx-cdn.org/static/edx.org/images/logo.790c9a5340cb.png)](https://courses.edx.org)

-In this assignment, we will show you the benefits of test driven development.
-You will produce two pieces of code: Squarelotron.java and SquarelotronTest.java.
+This assignment is intended to show the benefits of test driven development.
+The objective is to produce two pieces of code: Squarelotron.java and SquarelotronTest.java.

-This assignment deals with 2-dimensional arrays or matrices.
-They are not all that different from the 1-dimensional arrays that you saw in the video.
-Just think of them as an array of arrays.

-2D arrays are usually displayed similar to a matrix.
+The primary object here are 2-dimensional arrays or matrices.
+2D arrays are best visualized as a matrix.

-For example to deal with the matrix below,
+An example of a 3 x 3 matrix below,

 1 2 3